TykTechnologies/tyk-demo/README.md

 ## Step 6 (optional): Import Postman collection

-There are Postman collections which compliment the deployments.
+There are Postman collections which complement the deployments.
 They contain many example requests which demonstrate Tyk features and functionality in the deployments.
 If a deployment has a collection it will be in the deployment directory.

 The collection for the base *Tyk* Deployment is called `tyk_demo.postman_collection.json`.
 Import it into [Postman](https://postman.com) to start making requests.